Abdul-Moiz31/System-Design-Interview-an-Insider-guide---Alex-Xu/Rate Limiter/README.md

 5. **Use Redis** for distributed systems
 6. **Always return rate limit headers**
 7. **Monitor and adjust** your limits based on real usage
+8. **Learn from real-world use cases** - see how companies implement rate limiting
+9. **Match limits to use cases** - security-critical endpoints need stricter limits
+10. **Understand the context** - why a limit exists is as important as the limit itself

 ---